joshuaprunier/blog_source/content/blog/2014/trite_intro/post.md

 <div>
   <ul>
     <li>InnoDB file per table is required.</li>
-    <li>The database you are restoring to must be running Percona Server 5.1 or 5.5.</li>
+    <li>The database you are restoring to must be running Percona server 5.1, 5.5, 5.6 or Oracle MySQL 5.6 or MariaDB 5.5, 10.</li>
-    <li>Windows is not supported since Percona Server and XtraBackup are required.</li>
+    <li>Windows is not currently supported due to a few Linux specific lines of code.</li>
   </ul>
 </div>